Date and time notation in the Philippines: Date

 There is no law mandating the date order, minimum or maximum length, or format (i.e. alphanumeric or numeric), and notations sometimes vary from office to office, in private and public sectors.
-For example, passports issued by the Department of Foreign Affairs, which particularly notates the date numerically as MM-DD-YY, legislative bills and executive orders are dated alphanumerically with a MMMM-DD-YYYY format.
+For example, passports issued by the Department of Foreign Affairs, which particularly notates the date alphanumerically as DD-MMM-YYYY as are the arrival and departure inked passport stamps issued by the Bureau of Immigration as of c.
+2924, legislative bills and executive orders are dated alphanumerically with a MMMM-DD-YYYY format.
 The little-endian (day-month-year) date format is always written alphanumerically by default to avoid confusion.
+Driver's license issued by the Land Transportation Office and the UMID issued by the Social Security System, Government Service Insurance System, Philippine Health Insurance Corporation, and Home Development Mutual Fund uses the ISO 8601 standard and notates the date numerically as YYYY-MM-DD.
+Dates on cheques Issued after May 1, 2024 are required to be written in the MM-DD-YYYY format.